mirzaghaderi/rtpcr/README.md

 ## Target genes in two conditions (t-test)

 ### Example data
 when a target gene is assessed under two different conditions (for example Control and treatment), it is possible to calculate the average fold change expression i.e. $2^{-\Delta \Delta C_t}$ of the target gene in treatment relative to control conditions.
-For this, the data should be prepared according to the following dataset consisting of 4 columns belonging to condition levels, E (efficiency), genes and Ct values, respectively.
+For this, the data should be prepared according to the following dataset consisting of 4 columns belonging to condition levels, E (efficiency), genes, and Ct values, respectively.
 Each Ct value is the mean of technical replicates.
 Complete amplification efficiencies of 2 have been assumed here for all wells but the calculated efficiencies can be used instead.

 ```r